 A Charitable Remainder Trust can also be used to mimic a stretch IRA.
 A CRT is an irrevocable split-interest trust, providing income to the grantor and designated beneficiaries for up to twenty years or the lifetime of the beneficiaries.
 Any remaining assets are donated to charity, which must receive at least 10% of the trust’s initial value.
 If the CRT is named as the IRA beneficiary, the IRA funds are distributed to the CRT upon the owner’s death and the estate gets a charitable estate tax deduction (and not an income tax deduction) for the portion expected to go to the charity.
 Assets grow within the charitable trust, which pays out a set percentage to beneficiaries each year.
 The distributions are taxable income for the beneficiaries.
 There are two types of CRTs: Charitable Remainder Unitrust and a Charitable Remainder Annuity Trust.
 An estate planning attorney will know which one is best suited for your family.

 Here at Sabrina Winters Law, we help Charlotte families explore stretch IRA alternatives with estate planning that fits their needs.
-Book a Call with us today to find out how we can help!
+Schedule a Meeting with us today to find out how we can help!

 Reference: Kiplinger (March 3, 2022) “Getting Around the Stretch IRA Block”